 Step 1.
 Create a orienteering map in jpg, png or gif image file format.
 One way is to use the program OCAD and choose the function ’File/Export’.
 The resolution of at least 300dpi should be used.
 To make georeferencing easier, select to include world-file or select the kmz-format.

 Step 2.
-Put the image file (and worldfile) or kmz-file in the folder gpsorienteering/maps on the phone by connecting the phone to your PC with a USB-cable, enable file transfer on the phone and use the file explorer to copy the file to the phone.
-(If the directory does not show up in the file explorer, then restart the phone to force a media scanning of the flash memory.)
+Copy the image file, kml-file, worldfile or kmz-file to the phone for example by connecting the phone to your PC with a USB-cable, enable file transfer on the phone and use the file explorer to copy the file to the phone.

 Step 3.
-The georeferencing procedure depends on which type of files you supplied:
+Open the GpsOrienteering app and select ‘Import map’ on the ‘Maps’ tab.
+Select the image file or kmz-file.
+The georeferencing procedure depends on which type of files you select:

-a.
-Kmz-file: The map in the kmz-file will automatically be georeferenced as soon as you open the app.
+1. Kmz-file: The map in the kmz-file will automatically be georeferenced when you import it.
 The name of the map will be the same as the name of the kmz-file.

-c.
-Jpg/png/gif with world-file (jgw/pgw/gfw): You will be asked to use the world file when you open the map.
+2b.
+Georeference with world-file (jgw/pgw/gfw): Select the world file.
 You need to specify which UTM zone to use, see for example www.mangomap.com

 Figure 1: Set a reference points on the map